 If there are no requests for re-computation the first reports published at the beginning of the month are considered final reports.
 In any case, after the deadline, no further requests will be considered.

-ROC_CRITICAL profile for A/R computation
+Availability and Reliability Profile

+Availability and Reliability Profiles are a collection of metrics/services defined for VOs.
+Each profile defines its computation algorithm.
+Metrics can be in different levels such as critical, non-critical etc.

-At the December 2011 OMB [OMB201112] it was approved the replacement of the current profile for Availability/Reliability computation (WLCG_CREAMCE_LCGCE_CRITICAL) with a new profile (ROC_CRITICAL) that includes the site BDII freshness metric org.bdii.Freshness.
+At the December 2011 OMB [OMB201112] it was approved the replacement of the current profile for Availability/Reliability computation (WLCG_CREAMCE_LCGCE_CRITICAL [PWLCG]) with a new profile (ROC_CRITICAL [PROC]) that includes the site BDII freshness metric org.bdii.Freshness.

 The Availability/Reliability weekly statistics were compared during November and December to assess the impact of this change on resource centres, and for all resource centres affected (a minor percentage) the assessment showed that the decrease in availability was correctly related to failures of the freshness metric.